-To measure stand up pouches you begin with the width followed by the height and bottom gusset.
+To measure stand up pouch bags you begin with the width followed by the height and bottom gusset.

-A good optional feature on pouches is a tear notch at the top of the pouch; this is used for an easy open of the standup pouch.
+A good optional feature on stand up pouches is a tear notch at the top of the pouch; this is used for an easy open of the standup pouch.

-Any questions give us a call; we will be glad to help with your sizing and design.
+Any questions give us a call; we will be glad to help with your sizing and stand up pouch design.